listcall/lica/README.md

 1. Install VirtualBox and Vagrant on your host machine (Linux, Win, Mac OK)

-2. Download the dev-machine Vagrantfile
+2. Download the Vagrantfile
-   `wget raw.githubusercontent.com/listcall/lica/script/dev/vm/Vagrantfile`
+   `wget raw.githubusercontent.com/listcall/lica/Vagrantfile`

 3. Run `vagrant up` to create a virtual machine.